-- RAD is payable in full, within six months from the time the resident enters a care facility, or can be paid in instalments in form of Daily Accommodation Payment.
+- RAD is payable in full, within six months from the time the resident enters a care facility or can be paid in instalments in the form of Daily Accommodation Payment.

-- RAD is refundable and will usually be paid back to the resident or their estate within 14 days of them leaving the facility.
+- RAD is fully refundable, Government guaranteed and will usually be paid back to the resident or their estate within 14 days of them leaving the facility.

 For the average person, figuring out the RAD can seem very confusing.

 A professional aged care consultant can help to make sense of the RAD and ensure all issues in relation to aged care costs are taken care of, without any extra hassle.

 6-Step Guide to Securing Aged Care